abarr/ref_data/README.md

 `MyRefData.get/1`
-When given a key will return a list of data in format required by Phoenix.HTML.select
+When given a key it will return a list of data in the format required by Phoenix.HTML.select.
+If the `json` defines grouped data it will return the appropriate format.

 ```elixir
 iex(1)> MyRefData.get("gender")